History of Evander Kane in Timeline

 1992: Cousin Kirk Johnson at Summer Olympics

-2002: Cousin Kirk Johnson fights for WBA Heavyweight title
+2002: Cousin fought for WBA Heavyweight title

-In 2002, Evander Kane's cousin, Kirk Johnson, fought John Ruiz for the World Boxing Association (WBA) Heavyweight title.
+In 2002, Kane's cousin, Kirk Johnson, fought John Ruiz for the World Boxing Association (WBA) Heavyweight title.

 December 13, 2006: First WHL call-up

-On December 13, 2006, Evander Kane received his first WHL call-up for a game against the Seattle Thunderbirds.
+On December 13, 2006, Kane received his first WHL call-up for a game against the Seattle Thunderbirds.

 March 25, 2007: First WHL Goal

-2007: Memorial Cup win
+2007: Memorial Cup Win

 In 2007, Evander Kane won the Memorial Cup with the Vancouver Giants of the Western Hockey League (WHL).